developer22-university/Document-Scanner/README.md

 # Document-Scanner
-A Document Scanner Built using OpenCV+Python.
+A Car Plate Number Recogonizer Built using OpenCV+Python.